 The article does, however, provide some examples that demonstrate the pragmatism of paying ransoms.
 The article mentions two cities that were the victims of ransomware attacks.
 Each chose not to pay a five-figure ransom.
 Ultimately, these cities paid millions of dollars to recover their data and otherwise respond to the event instead of paying ransoms that would cost far less.
 While principle based decision making has its place, unnecessarily costing taxpayers millions may prove to be a decision that is difficult to defend.

 Another recently published article in Insurance Journal (, does not specifically refute or discuss the ProPublica article, but it highlights insurers’ decision making and offers context for why making ransom payments is justified.
 The author aptly identifies the true “aim of cyber insurance” as “get[ting] the organization up-and-running with its data.”
 Quoting Travelers’ enterprise cyber lead, Tim Francis, the article describes a collaborative process between the insurer and insured in deciding whether to make a ransom payment.
-Francis stresses that before making any payment, the insurer and insured and a team of incident response vendors try to find ways to remediate the cyberattack without having to pay the ransom.
+Francis stresses that before making any payment, the insurer and insured and a team of incident response vendors try to find ways to remediate the cyberattack by using a pci compliance software for security without having to pay the ransom.
 At the end of the day, “the insured is the one ultimately making the decision.”

 While the ProPublica article suggests the cyber insurance industry may bear responsibility for the increasing frequency and severity of ransomware attacks, that hypothesis cannot survive scrutiny, especially when viewed against the backdrop and in the context of the role of insurance in ransomware negotiations.